-If you are looking to host one of the most successful ministry outreach events of 2017, look no further than National Back to Church Sunday!
-Since 2009, this nationwide community outreach event has been inspiring church leadership, members and others to invite everyone in their community to visit a local church and get to know […]
+If you are looking to host one of the most successful ministry outreach events of the year, look no further than National Back to Church Sunday!
+Since 2009, this nationwide community outreach event has been inspiring church leadership, members and others to invite everyone in their community to visit a local church and get to […]

 Facebook outreach can be a tricky business for churches who are new to social media.
 In addition to learning how to use a new communication tool, you’re also trying to avoid pitfalls you probably don’t even know exist.
 Until it’s too late.
 Fortunately, there is plenty of help to be found if you look in the right place — like this article, for example.
 To help you jumpstart your social media outreach and prevent problems before they happen, we’ve compiled five of the biggest church Facebook fails to avoid and tips for ensuring your church page looks professional, friendly and fun for every new visitor.